WesleyyC/Restaurant-Revenue-Prediction/README.md

 - File: ./Decision Tree for Regression/train.m
 - Name/Date: Wes 4/16/15

+21st
+- Weka selects 8 features and use outline+fitensemble
+- The score is not as good, but 8 features can get us to 1.8M which is pretty good.
+- Score: 1.8M RMSE
+- File: ./Feautre Selection/train.m
+- Name/Date: Wes 4/17/15

 ### Data Description
 #### File Description
 - train.csv: the training set.
 Use this dataset for training your model.